Our Primary Ethic

 - 25 West Main Master Development

 - Lannon Hill Home & Store

-Construction has continued on the Anchor Bank Building throughout the winter months.
+Construction has continued throughout the winter months.
 The previous parking structure has been completely removed, and digging is well underway for the new, underground parking ramp.
 So far, they’ve dug down to 20 feet below ground level and will continue on until the depth of the hole measures 60 feet.
 In order to facilitate such a large excavation, an average of 15 dump trucks have been hauling 10-12 trips of 10-12 cubic yards of dirt off site every day.
 That’s over 1,500 total cubic yards of dirt removed daily!
 In addition, the precast façade removal has now been completed, meaning that the concrete that previously lined the windows is gone, giving the building a noticeably different look.

 Visit the Urban Land Interests Facebook Page for more pictures and construction updates.

 The “Glass Bank Building,” US Bank Plaza, was dedicated in 1974.
 It is Madison’s only example of an international style or “glass box” high-rise.
 It was designed by Skidmore Owings and Merrill “SOM”, one of the largest and most influential architecture firms in the world.
 The SOM Partner in Charge, Bruce Graham, worked with structural engineer, Fazlur Kahm on this notable project.
 Together, Graham and Kahm, produced many significant buildings, including Chicago’s John Hancock Center, Willis Tower (Sears Tower) and the Inland Steel Building.

 Since acquiring US Bank Plaza in 2008, Urban Land Interests has worked to update the building while remaining true to the original design intent.
 Through sensitive renovations, ULI achieved LEED-EB Gold status for the building and was successful in cutting energy usage by more than 35% and improving water usage by 85%.